Nymphaion (fire sanctuary): Description

-The area had already been occupied by Illyrians before the founding of nearby Apollonia by a joint colony of Corinth and Kerkyra in the 7th–6th century BC, and the site was likely already a place of worship because of its peculiar physical properties.
+The area had already been occupied by Illyrians before the founding of nearby Apollonia by a joint colony of Corinth and Kerkyra in the 7th–6th century BCE, and the site was likely already a place of worship because of its peculiar physical properties.
 The sanctuary of the "eternal fire" was also linked to an oracle.
 It probably passed to Apollonia at the time of the Apollonian victory towards Thronium (5th century B.C).
 An inscription found in Byllis, the chief city of the Bylliones, indicates the presence of the sanctuary with an oracle in the area.
 The presence of the fire sanctuary in the area is also attested in numismatics.
-The fire of the nymphaion is depicted on a bronze coin of Apollonia minted in the second half of the 4th century BC, on coins of Byllis minted in the 3rd-2nd century BC, and in many other local coins depicting the fire surrounded by nymphs.
+The fire of the nymphaion is depicted on a bronze coin of Apollonia minted in the second half of the 4th century BCE, on coins of Byllis minted in the 3rd-2nd century BCE, and in many other local coins depicting the fire surrounded by nymphs.

-In his description of the site Strabo (1st century BC – 1st century AD) reports that a fire arises from a stone, and underneath it exists a source of warm water and asphalt.
-Pliny the Younger (1st century AD), in his description based on the accounts of historian Theopompus (4th century BC), reports that even if the fire is located in the middle of a thick forest, it is very pleasant because it does not damage the greenery that surrounds it and the always lit crater of the nymphaion is located near a source of cold water.
+In his description of the site Strabo (1st century BCE – 1st century CE) reports that a fire arises from a stone, and underneath it exists a source of warm water and asphalt.
+Pliny the Elder (1st century CE), in his description based on the accounts of historian Theopompus (4th century BCE), reports that even if the fire is located in the middle of a thick forest, it is very pleasant because it does not damage the greenery that surrounds it and the always lit crater of the nymphaion is located near a source of cold water.
 Pliny reports a public form of divination according to which the welfare of the Apolloniates was connected to the steadiness of the fire spring.
 He also gives the geographical position of the fire sanctuary: on the border of Apollonia, where the barbarians Amantini and Bylliones lived.
-Cassius Dio (2nd–3rd centuries AD) reports a description of the fire sanctuary including the practices related to the oracle provided by the great fire, giving a more detailed explanation of a private form of divination:
+Cassius Dio (2nd–3rd centuries CE) reports a description of the fire sanctuary including the practices related to the oracle provided by the great fire, giving a more detailed explanation of a private form of divination: